vogler75/automation-gateway/README.md

 # Version History

 ## v1.12
-Added a inital version of an Mqtt driver to get values from a MQTT Broker into Frankenstein.
+Added a inital version of a Mqtt driver to get values from a MQTT Broker into Frankenstein.
 A Groovy script can be used to transform the values to an OPC UA format, so that Frankenstein can be used to log those value to databases.
+Functionality is currently very limited, only subscribe is implemented.

-In this example we transform values of a MQTT Broker from this format:
+In this example we transform values of a MQTT Broker from this format: {"TimeMS":1620327963328,"Value":10.277357833719135} to our internal TopicValueOpc format by using a Groovy script and then log some topic values to an InfluxDB.
-{"TimeMS":1620327963328,"Value":10.277357833719135}
-to our internal TopicValueOpc format by using a Groovy script.

 ```
 MqttClient: